 Ideas for a prosperous future.
 The Institut économique Molinari (IEM) is a research and education organisation with the mission of promoting a better understanding of economic phenomena and challenges by making them accessible to the general public.
-For this purpose, it conducts scientific research, organises focus groups, issues publications and offers training and various forms of teaching.
+The IEM is a non-profit organisation financed by voluntary contributions from its members, individuals, foundations and businesses.
+Affirming its intellectual independence, it does not accept public subsidies.